 Ashore, CDR Olson was assigned to the E-2 Hawkeye Weapons and Tactics Unit (WTU) where he instructed fleet aircrew on tactical employment and systems utilization.
 He spent two years in Montgomery, Alabama attending the Air Command and Staff College (ACSC) as well as the School of Advanced Air and Space Studies (SAASS).
 In March of 2015, he reported to the Joint Staff, J6 DDC5I (Joint Fires Division) at NSA Hampton Roads in Norfolk, VA.
 He served as the Joint Fires Division Combat Identification (CID) Section Lead, where he synchronized efforts across all Combatant Commands, Services, and Agencies to analyze, field, and manage emerging CID capabilities.

-CDR Campbell has accumulated over 2000 flight hours and 400 carrier arrested landings.
-His decorations include the Defense Meritorious Service Medal, Air Medal (second Strike/Flight award), Navy and Marine Corps Commendation Medal (third award), Navy and Marine Corps Achievement Medal (second award), as well as, other individual and unit awards.
+CDR Olson has flown numerous combat missions over Iraq and Afghanistan.
+His decorations include the Defense Meritorious Service Medal, Navy Commendation Medals, and Navy Achievement Medals as well as other individual, campaign, and unit awards.